10 ways to pay off student loans fast

 7. Sign up for automatic payments

-Many lenders will lower your interest rate by 0.25 percentage points for enrolling in automatic payments.
+Many lenders will give you a lower interest rate by 0.25 percentage points for enrolling in automatic payments.
 While that may sound small, it can add up over the years you’re in repayment.

 You can typically enroll online, and can often pick the date your payment will be processed.
 Note that autopay could cost you late fees or insufficient funds fees if there’s not enough money in your bank account to cover your loan payment.
 (Your bank might also impose an overdraft fee.)
 Only sign up for automatic payments if you can keep your bank account comfortably padded.